michaelkotelnikov/rhacm-workshop/04.Application-Lifecycle/README.md

 ...
 ```

 Create the ManagedClusterSetBinding resource to bind the `local-cluster` ManagedClusterSet resource to the `openshift-gitops` resource.
-Creating the resource will allow ArgoCD to access `local-cluster` information and import it into its management stack.
+Creating the ManagedClusterSetBinding resource will allow ArgoCD to access `local-cluster` information and import it into its management stack.

 ```
 <hub> $ cat >> managedclustersetbinding.yaml << EOF